JazzMaster/P65Pas/README.md

 end;
 ```

-REGISTER parameters are fast, because they use the W register, so only one REGISTER parameter can be used.
+REGISTER parameters are fast, because they use the W register, <br>
+so only one REGISTER parameter can be used.

-As REGISTER parameter is stored in W register, any operation using the W register, could lose its value, so the first operation in a procedure, using a REGISTER parameter must be read this parameter.
+As REGISTER parameter is stored in W register, any operation using the W register,<br>
+could lose its value, so the first operation in a procedure, <br>
+using a REGISTER parameter must be read this parameter.

 ### ASM blocks

 P65Pas have a complete support for inserting ASM code inside the Pascal source.

-ASM blocks must be included between the delimiters ASM and END:

 ```
 procedure DoSomething;